-Coeliac Disease is a condition where the lining of the small intestine is damaged due to sensitivity to a protein in food called gluten.
+Coeliac disease is a condition where the lining of the small intestine is damaged due to its sensitivity to gluten.
 Gluten is a protein found in grains such as wheat, rye, oats, barley and triticale.
-Coeliac Disease and diabetes may occur together and is more common in people with type 1 than type 2 diabetes.
-It is estimated that up to 10% of people with type 1diabetes may have Coeliac Disease.
+Coeliac disease and diabetes may occur together and is more common in people with type 1 than type 2 diabetes.
+It is estimated that up to 5% of people in Australia with type 1 diabetes may have coeliac disease.

-If you think that you have Coeliac Disease, you should first approach your doctor.
-A medical history and an examination will be performed and, if thought necessary, further tests will be undertaken to help diagnose the condition.
+If you think that you have coeliac disease, you should first approach your doctor.
+A medical history and an examination will be performed and further tests may be undertaken to help diagnose the condition.
 You may be referred to a specialist.
-If Coeliac Disease is suspected, a gluten free diet should never be started until the condition is properly diagnosed, otherwise this will interfere with the correct diagnosis.
-The gluten free diet should always be undertaken with medical supervision.
+If coeliac disease is suspected, a gluten-free diet should never be started until the condition is properly diagnosed, otherwise this will interfere with the correct diagnosis.
+The gluten-free diet should always be undertaken with medical supervision.

-Along with the grains wheat, rye, oats, barley and triticale, it can also be found in processed foods with ingredients such as wheaten corn flour, wheat starch, malt, malt extract, malt dextrin and the thickeners 1400 to 1450.
+Besides grains wheat, rye, oats, barley and triticale, gluten can also be found in processed foods with ingredients such as wheaten cornflour, wheat starch, malt, malt extract, malt dextrin and the thickeners 1400 to 1450.

-If you are diagnosed with Coeliac Disease, gluten containing foods must be avoided along with products made from these foods.
+If you are diagnosed with coeliac disease, gluten-containing foods, along with products made from these foods, must be avoided.
 This includes many breads, cereals, biscuits, cakes, scones, pizzas, pies and processed foods.
-The Coeliac Society of Australia produces a booklet that lists ingredients and their suitability for a gluten-free diet.
-All people with Coeliac Disease should obtain a copy of this booklet.
+Coeliac Australia has produced an Ingredient list app and a booklet that lists ingredients and their suitability for a gluten-free diet.

-If coeliac disease is left untreated, your chance of developing other medical problems increases.
-Even if you are eating gluten and not experiencing symptoms, damage to your intestine can still occur.
-Untreated or inadequately treated coeliac disease can lead to your body not being able to properly absorb essential nutrients from food such as iron and calcium.
-It can also lead to difficulty in controlling your diabetes.
+Damage to the intestine can occur even if you are eating gluten and not experiencing any symptoms.
+If coeliac disease is left untreated or is inadequately treated, your chance of developing other medical problems increases.
+Your body may not be able to properly absorb essential nutrients from food such as iron and calcium.
+It can also lead to difficulties in controlling diabetes.

 For those who have diabetes and coeliac disease, healthy eating includes:

-If you have been diagnosed with diabetes and coeliac disease, it is recommended that you see a dietitian with expertise in coeliac disease for specific advice about developing an eating plan that’s right for you.
+If you have been diagnosed with diabetes and coeliac disease, it is recommended you see a dietitian with expertise in coeliac disease for specific advice on an eating plan that’s right for you.

 Carbohydrate foods are the best energy source for your body.
 When digested, they break down to form glucose in the bloodstream.
-Eating regular meals and spreading carbohydrate foods evenly throughout the day, may help maintain energy levels without causing large rises in your blood glucose levels.
+Eating regular meals and spreading carbohydrate foods evenly throughout the day, may help maintain energy levels without causing large increases in your blood glucose levels.
 If you take insulin or certain diabetes tablets, you may need to eat between-meal carbohydrate snacks.
-Discuss this with your dietitian or Credentialed Diabetes Educator.
+Discuss this with your dietitian or diabetes educator.